Metropolitan Education Commission (MEC) 2014-2015 Meeting Schedule

 The Metropolitan Education Commission invites Pima County’s Elementary, Middle & High School students to participate in the Goal One: Graduate! / Meta Numero Uno: Graduar!
 Poster Contest.

-Winners attended & were given special recognition at the MEC’s 24th Annual Crystal Apple Awards Luncheon on Friday May 2, at Desert Diamond Hotel & Casino, 7350 S. Nogales Highway.
+Winners attend & will be given special recognition at the MEC’s 25th Annual Crystal Apple Awards Luncheon on Friday May 8, 2015 at Desert Diamond Hotel & Casino, 7350 S. Nogales Highway.

 The poster theme should inspire and/or reflect your educational goal for continued higher education.